FishBallSandwich/psql-airbyte-test/README.md

 - spinning up 2 postgres instances as source and destination DB
 - spinning up an airflow instance tp orchestrate
 - spinning up an airbyte instance for data sync between the 2 DBs
-- spinning up a dbt instance to do transformation
+- spinning up a dbt instance to do transformation: